fangq/mcx/README.md

 -   a CUDA capable NVIDIA graphics card
 -   pre-installed NVIDIA graphics driver

-You must install a CUDA capable NVIDIA graphics card in order to use MCX.
+You must make sure that your NVIDIA graphics driver was installed properly.
 A list of CUDA capable cards can be found at [2].
 The oldest graphics card that MCX supports is the Fermi series (circa 2010).
 Using the latest NVIDIA card is expected to produce the best speed.
-You must have a fermi (GTX 4xx) or newer (5xx/6xx/7xx/9xx/10xx/20xx series) graphics card.
+You must have a fermi (GTX 4xx) or newer (5xx/6xx/7xx/9xx/10xx/20xx/30xx series) graphics card.
 The default release of MCX supports atomic operations and photon detection.
 In the below webpage, we summarized the speed differences between different generations of NVIDIA GPUs